 Apache Ignite is based on distributed memory-centric architecture that combines the performance and scale of in-memory computing together with the disk durability and strong consistency in one system.

 The whole data set is stored in memory.
-In this scenario, you can achieve the maximum performance possible because the data is never written to disk.
-To prevent possible data loss when a single cluster node fails, it is recommended to configure a number of backup copies (aka. replication factor) appropriately.
-Swap space can be used to prevent memory overflow.
+In order to survive node failures, it is recommended to configure a number of redundant backup copies (aka. replication factor) across the cluster.

 Use cases: in-memory caches, in-memory data grids, in-memory computations, web-session caching, real-time processing of continuous data streams.